PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 However, in the spirit of being completely transparent, we want to give you all the facts so let's talk about what life insurance won't cover.

 Life insurance policies come with something known as a contestability period.
 This means that if your insurer finds out that you misrepresented your health or risk of death by denying medical conditions or failing to include information about risk hobbies (that yearly mountain climbing trip up north!) in your application or during the underwriting process, your claim could be denied.
 (You can’t blame insurance companies for wanting to cover their butts.)
+Contestability periods exist essentially to reduce the risk of policyholders purposely to inflict injury for the purpose of collecting the death benefit payout.

 For this reason, we recommend being as accurate as possible when completing your life insurance application.
 If you’re an occasional smoker, tell your insurance company.
 You’re much better off paying the higher premium and knowing your family will be covered rather than lying your way to a lower premium and running the risk that your family will lose their protection altogether.